Slack is a channel-based messaging platform

 Channels are fundamental to working in Slack — it’s easy to get up to speed on projects by seeing all of the context, conversations, ideas, and decisions that have happened so far.

 A. Channel header

-The channel header gives you an at-a-glance view of the channel that you’re in.
-You can Star the conversation, see the member count and view other important information.
+The channel header gives you an at-a-glance view of the channel you’re in.
+You can star the conversation, see the member count, and view other important information.

 B. Messages & files

 Channels provide you and your team a dedicated space to send messages and share files for a common purpose.
 When you enter or join a channel, you can scroll up and instantly see all the discussions and decisions made previously — without unnecessary meetings.

 C. Emoji reactions

 Emoji reactions are a one-click way to respond to any message in Slack.
 They can often replace the need for follow-up messages.
 They help everyone stay up-to-date at a glance and streamline your team’s communication in Slack.